JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Read and writes actions allow executing a piece of code under a lock, automatically acquiring it before an action starts, and releasing it after the action is finished.

 > Always wrap only the required operations into read/write actions, minimizing the time of holding locks.
-> If the read operation itself is long, consider using one of [read action cancellability techniques](#read-action-cancellability) to avoid blocking the write lock.
+> If the read operation itself is long, consider using one of [read action cancellability techniques](#read-action-cancellability) to avoid blocking the write lock and EDT.
 >
 {style="warning"}